 Absences not defined as excused are considered unexcused.
-Excessive unexcused absences shall be addressed on a case-by-case basis to determine if there is a pattern on non-attendance.
-Examples on unexcused absences include but are not limited to:
+Excessive unexcused absences shall be addressed on a case-by-case basis to determine if there is a pattern of non-attendance.

+Examples of unexcused absences include but are not limited to: